catchorg/Catch2/docs/configuration.md

 CRT is used to check for memory leaks, and displays them after the tests finish running.
 This option only works when linking against the default main, and must be defined for the whole library build.

+`CATCH_CONFIG_RUN_ORDER_DECLARED` is off by default.
+If enabled, it restores the tests run ordering as it was before Catch2 3.9.0.

 `CATCH_CONFIG_WCHAR` is on by default, but can be disabled.
 Currently it is only used in support for DJGPP cross-compiler.